truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 Some providers require additional information that they generate on the storage provider account page.
 For example, saving an Amazon S3 credential on TrueNAS could require logging in to the S3 account and generating an access key pair found on the **Security Credentials > Access Keys** page.

-Have the whatever authentication information your cloud storage provider requires ready to make the process easier.
+Have any authentication information your cloud storage provider requires on-hand to make the process easier.
 Authentication information could include but are not limited to user credentials, access tokens, and access and security keys.

 ## Adding Cloud Credentials
 To set up a cloud credential, go to **Credentials > Backup Credentials** and click **Add** in the **Cloud Credentials** widget.